VickenMat/War-of-the-Worlds/World War I/Battles/Gallipoli Campaign/August Offensive/Battle of Krithia Vineyard.md

 Significance
 - Meant to draw Ottoman reinforcements to a less strategic point to allow British troops to attack Sari Bair range
-- British took many losses for an insignificant amount of land
+- British took many losses for insignificant land
 - Ottomans reinforced the north regardless, hampering the British attacks at the range